AdobeDocs/adobeio-console/services-add-api-jwt.md

     In order to proceed with generating a key pair, choose option one and then select **Generate keypair**.

-2. **Upload your public key:** Create your own public/private key pair through terinal and upload your public key.
+2. **Upload your public key:** Create your own public/private key pair through terminal and upload your public key.

     To upload your own public key, drag and drop a file from your computer or use *Select a File* to choose the file that you would like to use.
 Then select **Next** to proceed.